Satchinez: History

-Bărăteaz is first mentioned in the diplomas of 1411, then in those of 1428.
+Bărăteaz is first mentioned in the diplomas of 1411, and later in those of 1428.
 In an Ottoman defter from 1554, it is mentioned with 10 houses.
 On Count Mercy's topographic map, it appears with the name Barabaș and as uninhabited, because the Romanians had taken refuge from the Turks.
 Historian Nicolae Ilieșiu considers that Bărăteaz was repopulated by Romanians in 1764.
 On a map from 1785 that included statistics of land properties – Grundes ausweis der Steur Gemeide – and was donated by parish priest Milovan Milivoi from Bărăteaz to the Museum of the Metropolitan of Banat, it appears belonging to the district of Aradu Nou with 99 houses and two horse mills.

 Hodoni is first mentioned in 1480 as Odon.
 György Dózsa's rebels destroyed the locality in 1514.
 In 1520 the village was owned by Bálint Bolyka.
 It is also known that during the Turkish rule of Banat, Hodoni had an Orthodox parish.
 In 1717, when Banat was recaptured by the Habsburg Empire, there were only 15 houses in Hodoni.
 The establishment of Hodoni village has close ties with the neighboring locality of Sânandrei, where at that time the administration of the Timișoara District had moved.
 On 21 September 1782, Emperor Joseph II issued a decree of colonization expressing his determination to transfer to Banat German citizens of the empire, especially from the Upper Rhine District, promising them a number of advantages, including free transport from Vienna to the destination colony, houses, arable land, agricultural tools, exemptions from some taxes and other facilities.
 The chamber administration wanted the Romanians in Sânandrei to be relocated into the "valley called Hodony in ancient times" and to be replaced by German settlers.
 Vincențiu Babeș wrote in his Romanian Encyclopedia (published in 1898 in Sibiu) that the Romanians forced to move from Sânandrei founded the village Odonii.
 On 25 June 1785, it was officially renamed Hodony.
 Beginning in 1849, the Germans began to settle in Hodoni.
 At that time the owner of the village was the landowner György Manaszy.
 He brought Germans to his lands to work on the tobacco plantations.
 Thus, the locality experienced a significant increase and towards the end of the 19th century, it had about 1,600 inhabitants, of which almost half were Germans (Banat Swabians).

 Demographics

-Satchinez had a population of 4,743 inhabitants at the 2011 census, up 2% from the 2002 census.
-Most inhabitants are Romanians (81%), larger minorities being represented by Roma (10.46%) and Hungarians (1.14%).
-For 5.55% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (83.13%), but there are also minorities of Pentecostals (5.33%), Roman Catholics (2.93%) and Baptists (1.75%).
-For 5.55% of the population, religious affiliation is unknown.
+Satchinez had a population of 4,439 inhabitants at the 2021 census, down 6.41% from the 2011 census.
+Most inhabitants are Romanians (80.49%), with a minority of Roma (8.33%).
+For 9.97% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (77.2%), but there are also minorities of Pentecostals (7.02%), Baptists (2.11%) and Roman Catholics (1.98%).
+For 10.54% of the population, religious affiliation is unknown.